 Medical Malpractice And Common Misdiagnosis Of Pulmonary Embolisms

 Because pulmonary embolism causes breathing problems, it is sometimes misdiagnosed as pneumonia, asthma, or bronchitis.
 It may also be confused with heart attack or hypertension.

 Please note, if your doctor failed to properly diagnose a pulmonary embolism, that doesn't necessarily mean you have a medical malpractice claim.
 Your doctor had to have been grossly negligent in his diagnosis, which is very difficult to prove.

-Also, it's important to keep in mind, there is a huge misconception regarding the precieved "winning" of a medical malpractice claim.
+Also, it's important to keep in mind, there is a huge misconception regarding the preceived "winning" of a medical malpractice claim.
 Bear in mind, a physician or surgeon is not going to simply settle in order to keep the case from going to court.
-Accusations of medical malpractice can ruin a medical care practioner's reputation and careeer.
+Accusations of medical malpractice can ruin a medical care practitioner's reputation and career.

 Any erroneous diagnosis of a pulmonary embolism is dangerous and potentially deadly.
 If you or someone you care about has been harmed by the failure to diagnose pulmonary embolism or another health condition where timing is crucial, you may be considering a medical malpractice claim against the doctor responsible for your situation.
 If that is your case you need to speak with an experienced personal injury attorney.